-The first thing you should do before a merger happens, and even if you're just starting to hear rumors of one, is to take a look at any contracts or agreements you may have with your employer.
-If you survive the merger and get a job with the new company, in most cases any contracts and agreements you had with the old company still apply after the merger.
-Even if you're not retained, the contracts may impact your next job.
+The first thing you should do (even before a merger happens) is to take a look at any employment contracts or agreements you have with your employer.
+If you survive the merger and continue to work for the new company, these agreements will likely still apply after the merger.
+Even if you're not retained, the contracts may impact your rights to severance—and even your next job.

 Questions for Your Attorney

-- What happens to my discrimination lawsuit that I filed against my employer after it merges with another company?
+- What happens to the discrimination lawsuit I filed against my employer after it merges with another company?

 - I don't want to work for my old employer after a planned merger goes through.
-Is it better to ask for a severance package and volunteer to resign, or should I wait and see if I get laid off?
+Is it better to ask for a severance package or should I wait and see if I get laid off?

 - Before a merger, my department was told that all of us would be offered jobs with the new company.
 Two weeks after the merger, 50% of the department was laid off, including me.
 Is that legal?